INL/BlackLab/core/src/site/markdown/index.md

 ## Who made BlackLab?

-BlackLab was developed at the [Institute for the Dutch Language (IvdNT)](http://www.ivdnt.org/) to provide a fast and feature-rich search interface on our historical and contemporary text corpora.
+BlackLab was developed at the [Dutch Language Institute (IvdNT)](http://www.ivdnt.org/) to provide a fast and feature-rich search interface on our historical and contemporary text corpora.
 It was released as open source (Apache License 2.0) in 2012 and has since gathered a number of users and contributors.
 It is still in active development.

 * [BlackLab blog](blog.html)
 * [Release history](changelog.html)